 Chile is a safe country for South American standards, therefore, the chances that you will be kidnapped are murdered are very low.
-Use common sense and be aware of your belongings, especially mobile phones, computer, and expensive cameras, since there are pickpockets in places like Valparaiso and Santiago.
+Use common sense and be aware of your belongings, especially mobile phones, computers, and expensive cameras, since there are pickpockets in places like Valparaiso and Santiago.

 If you are a traveling solo woman, I would suggest not to walk through dark allies late at night.

 Chileans greet each other with a kiss on the cheek (woman to woman and men to woman), even if you don’t know this person.
 You can still shake hands if you prefer on very formal occasions.

 Punctuality is not a virtue in South America in general and Chile is not the exception.
 Been 15 minutes late is totally acceptable (not for me though which I happen to be super punctual!).